 The study details the process of transitioning from in-person patient visits to virtual treatment, beginning on March 13, 2020.
 The process involved enacting virtual team meetings and making sure patients were equipped technologically.
 Patients also had to sign an electronic version of the telehealth consent form.

-EPIC-NOLA saw 137 patients a total of 545 times between March 16 and May 15, 2020, compared to 107 patients a total of 533 ties during the same period in 2019.
+EPIC-NOLA saw 137 patients a total of 545 times between March 16 and May 15, 2020, compared to 107 patients a total of 533 times during the same period in 2019.
 The no-show rate during the shelter-at-home period was 28 percent, compared to 32 percent the previous year.
 Of the 545 patient meetings, 411 were for individual therapy and 134 were for medication management.

 Researchers attribute the success of virtual treatment largely to the elimination of transportation as a barrier to clinical care.
 “Poverty and limited public transportation are pervasive problems across Louisiana and have proven to negatively impact patient care at the clinic,” researchers said.